 However, it’s essential to check your homeowners policy to verify your coverage type.
 Older homes may have a modified replacement cost policy so that special features like hardwood floors are replaced with standard building materials.
 Moreover, unless you have replacement cost coverage for your belongings, the insurer may indemnify them for only their actual cash value (ACV or depreciated value), not what it would cost to buy new items.

 Indemnification vs. Indemnity Insurance

 Indemnification is not the same as indemnity insurance (also known as professional liability insurance).

 As mentioned, indemnification is an agreement by your insurer to return you to an equivalent financial standing after a covered loss.
 Indemnity insurance is a supplemental liability insurance designed to protect service providers or other professionals who counsel, give their expertise, or provide specialized services.
 This type of insurance provides coverage that protects professionals from claims filed against them for negligence or failing to perform their duties, and the resulting litigation costs or other financial losses.

 Typical types of indemnity insurance in the business setting may include malpractice, Errors and Omissions (E&O), and Directors and Officers (D&O) insurance.

 - Indemnification involves your insurer paying for losses covered in your policy to restore your financial standing or property to the same condition as before the incident.

 - Indemnification can pay for property damage, medical expenses, liabilities, legal fees, and other costs stated in your agreement.

-- You may be compensated for your home or belongings at their depreciated value, not their original price, unless you have a replacement cost coverage policy.
+- You may be compensated for your home or belongings at their depreciated values, not their original prices, unless you have a replacement cost coverage policy.

 - Indemnity insurance is different from indemnification, as it protects certain professionals from the cost of claims filed against them.